 That’s why choosing the right therapist is SO important.
 It’s essential you and your therapist are a good fit and that the person you choose has the experience and expertise to get you to the next level in life, whether you’re working on career goals, relationships, self-exploration or all of the above.

 One of the considerations you might take into account when looking for a therapist is whether that therapist accepts your insurance.
-For many people, this is a deciding factor when choosing someone.

 After all, you’re paying a premium every month for your insurance so why wouldn’t you want to use it?
 It can save you money on your session costs and it can help you narrow down your search by ruling out therapists who don’t accept your plan.
 You use your insurance for all other doctors so why not do the same for therapy, right?

-New therapy seekers with this belief are often confused and frustrated by the number of therapists they find that do not accept insurance.
+Unfortunately, new therapy seekers with this belief are often confused and frustrated by the number of therapists they find that do not accept insurance.
 It can be really difficult to find someone that specializes in your area of need, is close to home, fits your personality, and accepts your insurance.

 Many consumers don’t realize that there are several downsides for both therapists and clients when using insurance to pay for therapy.

 So what do private pay clients who are shelling out big bucks for therapy know that you don’t?
+Let’s dig deeper into the question, “do therapists take insurance?” and figure out why many don’t.

 Here are 4 reasons why you should not use insurance to pay for therapy: